Anderson-Lai/ib-notes/slchemistry/chemistry.md

 the higher the cation charge, the stronger a metal
 transition metals can have very high positive charge
-free electrons (delocalized electrons) can form easiesr
+free electrons (delocalized electrons) can form easily
 all metals want to **lose** electrons

 in an alloy, both metals want to release their electrons, creating delocalized electrons